Packaging and process optimization of plastic packaging with sleeves

 • technical sortability, and

-The project aims to evaluate advantageous material combinations for sleeves from specific product categories (use cases) in terms of material characterization, communication elements, sustainability aspects, and design for recycling (packaging design).
-Surveying consumer behavior should provide information about current separation behavior and its potential.
-In order to improve detection with regard to sorting, the researchers want to investigate optimal material combinations for packaging by means of experimental surveys of sortability with the help of sensor-based technology.
+The project aims to evaluate advantageous material combinations for sleeves from specific product categories (use cases) in terms of material characterization, communication elements, sustainability aspects, and Design4Recycling (packaging design).
+Surveying consumers’ attitudes and behaviors is intended to provide insight into current sorting practices and their potential.
+To improve detection for sorting purposes, the researchers aim to identify optimal material combinations for packaging through experimental assessment of sortability.

 UN Sustainable Development Goals